 where V - visual acuity (visus); d - distance to the table (i. e. the distance, from which the examined sees the line - usually 5 m); D - distance, from which a normal eye must clearly see letters of the given line.
 Normal value of visual acuity is 1.0.
 Corresponding values of V (visus) are indicated to the right from each line of the table, from 0.1 at the top till 2.0 in the bottom (visual acuity higher than normal).

-Evaluate visual acuity of both eyes and compare it with the norm.
+Directions for recording the Protocol: Evaluate visual acuity of both eyes and compare it with the norm.